-Let's first look at CTR North Up.
+Let's first look at NORTH UP.
 Notice how the north arrow is blue.

-CTR North Up is available when your system is receiving location from location services or receiving both GPS location and track
+NORTH UP is available when your system is receiving location from location services or receiving both GPS location and track data.

 The map screen does not rotate and remains centered on the current position in

-You can now see the arrow has now changed to orange
+You can now see the arrow has now changed to yellow

 Click the ERA button.